flutter/website/src/docs/release/breaking-changes/template.md

 A description of how to make the change.
 If a migration tool is available, discuss it here.
 Even if there is a tool, a description of how to make the change manually must be provided.
+This section needs before and after code examples that are relevant to the developer.
 {% endcomment %}

 Code before migration: